asmaloney/gactar/README.md

 **--interactive, -i**: run an interactive shell

+**--no-color, --no-colour**: do not use colour output on command line

 **--port, -p** [number]: port to run the web server on (default: `8181`)

 **--run, -r**: run the models after generating the code